-01.01 This UPPS establishes responsibility and policy regarding the payment to a nonresident alien contractor (NRA) or business entity for services performed within the United States.
+01.01 This document establishes responsibility and policy regarding the payment to a nonresident alien (NRA) contractor or business entity for services performed within the United States.

-01.02 This UPPS also ensures that policy conforms to U.S. Internal Revenue Code and meets “Eligibility for Payment Rules” set by the U.S. Citizenship and Immigration Services.
+01.02 This document also ensures that policy conforms to the United States Internal Revenue Code (IRC) and meets “Eligibility for Payment Rules” set by the United States Citizenship and Immigration Services.

-02.01 A taxpayer identification number (TIN) is one of the following: a social security number, individual taxpayer identification number (ITIN), or an employer identification number.
+02.01 A taxpayer identification number (TIN) is one of the following: a social security number, individual taxpayer identification number, or an employer identification number.

 02.03 A nonresident alien contractor does not have

-an employee-employer relationship with Texas State, has not been offered
+an employee-employer relationship with Texas State University, has not been

-employment at Texas State, and is working on a contracted and temporary basis.
+offered employment at Texas State, and is working on a contracted and temporary

 02.04 A tax treaty exemption provides a federal tax withholding exemption for aliens from countries who have tax treaties with the United States.
 However, the Internal Revenue Service (IRS) imposes restrictions on the application of the tax treaty exemption.

-03. PROCEDURE FOR PREPARING FOR THE NRA’S VISIT TO THE U.S.
+03. PROCEDURE FOR PREPARING FOR THE NRA’S VISIT TO THE UNITED STATES

-03.02 The account manager must discuss the visa requirements with the International Office or the tax specialist before the NRA enters the U.S. The NRA must obtain the type of visa that allows the NRA to receive compensation in the United States.
+03.01 The account manager must discuss the visa requirements with the International Office or the Payroll and Tax Compliance Office before the NRA enters the United States.
+The NRA must obtain the type of visa that allows the NRA to receive compensation in the United States.

-03.03 The account manager must notify the tax specialist of the NRA’s campus visit one to two months prior to the visit and provide the following information:
+03.02 The account manager must notify the Payroll and Tax Compliance Office of the NRA’s campus visit at least 20 working days prior to the visit and provide the following information:

 a.
 NRA’s country of residence;